 Virginia Journal of International Law

 Mooney, Charles W. Jr., "The Cape Town Convention’s Improbable-but-Possible Progeny Part One: An International Secured Transactions Registry of General Application" (2014).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 1394.

 Banking and Finance Law Commons, Commercial Law Commons, Finance and Financial Management Commons, International Law Commons, International Trade Law Commons, Law and Economics Commons, Secured Transactions Commons